by Matt Gibson

 - heavy rainfall or overwatering

-- uneven watering (often caused by drought)
+- uneven watering (often caused by periods of drought)

 - root damage from cultivation